abstracta/wiresham/README.md

 ## Release

 To release the project, define the version to be released by checking included changes since last release and following [semantic versioning](https://semver.org/).
-Then, create a [release](https://github.com/abstracta/wiresham/releases) (including `v` as prefix of the version, e.g. `v0.1`), this will trigger a Travis build which will take care of the rest and you will be able to find the artifact in [maven central](https://search.maven.org/) after [up to 2 hours](https://stackoverflow.com/questions/23235892/how-long-does-sonatype-staging-take-to-sync-my-artifacts-with-maven-central) (it gets to central repository in about 10 mins, but search takes longer to update).
+Then, create a [release](https://github.com/abstracta/wiresham/releases) (including `v` as prefix of the version, e.g. `v0.1`), this will trigger a Travis build which will publish the jars to maven central repository (and make it general available to be used as maven dependency projects) in around 10 mins and can be found in [maven central search](https://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22us.abstracta%22%20AND%20a%3A%22wiresham%22) after up to 2 hours.